WCGK

-WLLF (96.7 FM) is a commercial radio station in Mercer, Pennsylvania, and serving the Youngstown metropolitan area.
-It has a sports radio format, much of it simulcast with co-owned WBBW 1240 AM, from the Infinity Sports Network.
-It is one of seven radio stations in the Youngstown market owned by Cumulus Media.
+WLLF (96.7 FM) is a radio station licensed to Mercer, Pennsylvania, United States.
+The station airs a Christian contemporary format and is owned by the Family Life Network.
+WLLF's transmitter is located off of Delaware Road in Delaware Township.

-The studios and offices are in "The Radio Center" in Hermitage, Pennsylvania.
-WLLF carries a variety of local high school and college sports as well as games from the Pittsburgh Pirates and Pittsburgh Penguins.

 History

 The station was first issued a construction permit in March 1984.
 It signed on in January 1985 as WKTX.
 It was purchased in August 1990 by Mercer County Broadcasting, headed by Patrick Engrao.
 For a time, this station was co-owned with WKTX in Cortland, Ohio.

 The WLLF call letters originated in 1991, when the station simulcast Youngstown rock station WNCD "The Wolf", then at 106.1 MHz.
-The call letters have remained on the station since, including when it was a Smooth Jazz outlet.
+The call letters remained until 2026, including when it was a smooth jazz outlet.

-In April 2010, Cumulus ended the station's long run as "96.7 The River", a satellite-fed adult contemporary format, and launched a new sports format featuring ESPN Radio with the Pittsburgh Pirates and Pittsburgh Penguins radio networks.
-The station also carries a local sports show originating at sister station WPIC 790 AM in Sharon, Pennsylvania.
-WLLF also carries a variety of local high school and college sports.

-On January 2, 2013, WLLF switched its network to CBS Sports Radio, ending its affiliation with ESPN Radio.
+In April 2010, Cumulus Media ended the station's long run as "96.7 The River", a satellite-fed adult contemporary format and launched a new sports format featuring ESPN Radio with the Pittsburgh Pirates and Pittsburgh Penguins radio networks.
+The station also carried a local sports show originating at sister station WPIC in Sharon, Pennsylvania.
+WLLF also carried a variety of local high school and college sports.
+On January 2, 2013, WLLF switched its network to CBS Sports Radio.

+On June 30, 2026, Cumulus Media announced that it would sell WLLF and WWKL in Hershey/Harrisburg, Pennsylvania, to Family Life Ministries for $2.25 million, with the buyers planning to flip the station's format to their in-house Christian AC-formatted Family Life Network.
+WLLF's format moved to sister station WWIZ, which had been running satellite-driven music formats since 2017; WLLF was chosen as the license to spin off because of WWIZ's stronger signal into Ohio, which is not in Family Life's territory.
+The call sign changed to WCGK on September 18, 2026.